Man says final goodbye to wife who's dying from COVID-19

 LAKELAND, Florida -- Tears filled the room when a 90-year-old Florida man arrived at a nursing home in full protective gear to say his final goodbyes to his wife before she died of COVID-19.

-Sam Reck, of Lakeland, Florida, had spent the the last four months apart from JoAnn Reck, his wife of 30 years, as the state placed a a ban on visitors at nursing homes.
+Sam Reck, of Lakeland, Florida, had spent the last four months apart from JoAnn Reck, his wife of 30 years, as the state placed a ban on visitors at nursing homes.

 The couple acquired the names Romeo and Juliet from staff as Sam would sit on his second-floor apartment balcony and JoAnn, 86, would talk to him from the garden below, according to JoAnn's son, Scott Hooper.